hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 ```python
 alien_0 = {'color': 'green', 'points': 5}
 ```
-Dictionary can included multiple key-value pair
+Dictionary can include multiple key-value pair

-#### Case: If a player eliminated an alien, then you can use below code to ensure how many point the player scored
+#### Case: If a player eliminated an alien, then you can use below code to ensure how many points the player scored
 ```python
 new_points = alien_0['points'] # calling the paired element from 'points'
 print('You just earned ' + str(new_points) + ' points!')